-EJE Middle Academy consulted with its required educational partners and the following is feedback that was collected:
+EJE Elementary Academy consulted with its required educational partners and the following is feedback that was collected:

-- Principals/Administrators; Executive Director and Leadership team feedback included the need for Instructional coaching for teachers and support team, including Special Education Classroom Assistant (SECA) on differentiation, behavior/SEL, and provide teachers with additional planning time. - Teacher's feedback included the need for Instructional coaching for teachers and support team, including Special Education Classroom Assistant (SECA) on differentiation, behavior/SEL, and provide teachers with additional planning time. - Other School Personnel feedback included the need for additional supervision (campus aides) during recess, and lunch; training on behavior management especially with the escalation in behavioral issue with students; additional consistent coaching from reading specialist; training for youth leaders; need for additional SECAs; and provide additional academic support for SWD. - Student feedback included improve meals; no uniforms and less rules. - Parent feedback included the need to continue Math & Literacy Nights, grade level socials, open house (at the start of the school year); host parent meetings in the morning and evening; additional opportunities to volunteer; and counseling services for students. - Parent Advisory Committee (PAC) which includes parents of Unduplicated Pupils, and parents of Students with Disabilities feedback included the need to continue Math & Literacy Nights, grade level socials, open house (at the start of the school year); host parent meetings in the morning and evening; additional opportunities to volunteer, tutoring opportunities, and after-school sports programing. - ELAC/DELAC/EL-PAC feedback: using Imagine Learning at home, would like teacher to give expectations at the beginning of the year, send strategies/resources to use at home, would like school administrators to observe classroom instruction with more frequency (observing for use of integrated ELD and strategies to support Els, teachers to share their enthusiasm for learning English, give students specific feedback to improve. - SELPA feedback included recommendations to add additional SECA, provide more training on tiered intervention, and accommodations and modifications for SWD, and addressing student behavioral issues.
+- Principals/Administrators, Executive Director and Leadership team feedback included the need for Instructional coaching for teachers and support team, including Special Education Classroom Assistant (SECA) on differentiation, behavior/SEL, and provide teachers with additional planning time. - Teacher's feedback included the need for Instructional coaching for teachers and support team, including Special Education Classroom Assistant (SECA) on differentiation, behavior/SEL, and provide teachers with additional planning time. - Other School Personnel feedback included the need for additional supervision (campus aides) during recess, and lunch; training on behavior management especially with the escalation in behavioral issue with students; additional consistent coaching from reading specialist; training for youth leaders; need for additional SECAs; and provide additional academic support for SWD. - Student feedback included improve meals; no uniforms and less rules. - Parent feedback included the need to continue Math & Literacy Nights, grade level socials, open house (at the start of the school year); host parent meetings in the morning and evening; additional opportunities to volunteer; and counseling services for students. - Parent Advisory Committee (PAC) which includes parents of Unduplicated Pupils, and parents of Students with Disabilities feedback included the need to continue Math & Literacy Nights, grade level socials, open house (at the start of the school year); host parent meetings in the morning and evening; additional opportunities to volunteer, tutoring opportunities, and after-school sports programing. - ELAC/DELAC/EL-PAC feedback included additional opportunities to volunteer, additional support for teachers to improve delivery of ELD (both designated and integrated); and for teachers to provide students with specific feedback on how to improve. - SELPA feedback included recommendations to add additional SECA, provide more training on tiered intervention and addressing student behavioral issues.